Input Device Selection

 You'll probably have to adjust the next steps to fit your UI implementation, but in general it's easy to adapt the necessary UI elements.

-We'll create a new Blueprint Widget that gets displayed when the player presses Tab
+We'll create a new Blueprint Widget that gets displayed when the player presses Tab.
+This Widget should show the

 available capture devices in a drop-down box and change the active device on selection.